 Wiring for Sound

-Some projectors have internal speakers, so if that is all you want, then look out for a model that has them.
+Some projectors have internal speakers, so if that is all you want, look out for a model with them.

-So, you should also consider how you can wire the projector to a better sound system.
+So, you should also consider how to wire the projector to a better sound system.

 As suggested before, the best way is to use an AV receiver.